nosdav/spec/README.md

 - Paywall - pay to see a file
 - Quotas - quota limits determine access to the API

+## Discovery

+Discovery of user storage is not covered fully in this spec, as it will be application speciric.
+App specific data MAY be used with kind=30087 and a d tag as specified in [NIP-78](https://nips.be/78), and a `storage` tag indicated the base of the storage URI.

 ## New account provision

 New account provision is not discussed, but per user storage is a sensible strategy of the form /root/pubkey/